jpmarques2000/Restaurante-API/README.md

 The API has loggers, is fully documented within the application, DTO's and automapper were also used.
 The application was made using .net 7 with sql server.

+## How to Run:
+In order to run the project you will need to have Visual Studio installed With the Project open, select the RestauranteAPI solution and do the following:
+* Clean Solution
+* Build Solution
+* Restore NuGetPackages

+Go to Package Manager console and execute the command:
+* Update-Database

 ## Api Documentation

 ### User